synapticloop/panl/README.md

 - Code Changes
   - **[BREAKING CHANGE]** Changed range facets LPSE codes from `w-w` to `w-` and `w+w` to `w+` (i.e. removed the additional LPSE code)
-  - General code cleanup and refactorings
+  - Fixed the over-riding query respond to parameter
   - Added in Testing for the Panl Generator and refactored how it is being done.
   - Refactored PanlFields for the generator to output better comments and helpful information rather than more comments than necessary
+  - General code cleanup and refactorings

 - Documentation update
   - Added in keyword search integration and 'search within results' integration notes
+  - Changed the `panl.form.query.respondto` documentation to point to `search` rather than the previously defined `q` to reduce confusion
   - General spelling and grammatical mistake updates
-  - Update to new functionality and configuration properties
+  - Addition of new functionality and configuration properties

 ## 1.2.0 - more like this (codename `needy-phanton`)